ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 of a zero-day exploit on compliant devices, then the corresponding attestation format should be untrusted until the exploit is patched.
 Addressing changes in attestation quality is therefore a deployment-specific task.
-In Split Attester and Issuer deployments, Issuers can choose to remove compromised Attesters from their trusted set until the compromise is patched, without needing to modify Origin allow-lists.
+In Split Attester and Issuer deployments (see {{deploy-split}}), Issuers can choose to remove compromised Attesters from their trusted set until the compromise is patched, without needing to modify Origin allow-lists.

 ### Issuer Role